asaadzx/Anas-bn-malek-School/README.md

 ## 📧 Contact

-If you have any questions or need further assistance, please reach out to us at [asaad.work2010@gmail.com](mailto:asaad.work2010@gmail.com).
+If you have any questions or need further assistance, please reach out to us at [asaad.work2010@gmail.com](mailto:asaad.work2010@gmail.com). 𓆝 𓆟 𓆞 𓆝 𓆟

 ---

 Thank you for visiting the Anas bn Malek School project!
-We hope you enjoy exploring our webpage. 🌟
+We hope you enjoy exploring our website. 🌟 (ㅅ´ ˘ `)